Praqma/GodotDevOps/docs/BlogPost.md

 We organized our work by placing our tasks into various columns.
 Each column has a few ground rules to keep things organized.
-We ended up with: Unrefined, To Do, In Progress, Done and Scrapped.
+We ended up with: _Unrefined_, _To Do_, _In Progress_, _Done_ and _Scrapped_.
-Tasks flow from left to right until they're done, or end up in Scrapped.
+Tasks generally flow from left to right until they're done or get scrapped.

 As a reminder: How you organize your tasks is up to you.
-Feel free to take inspiration from us or others, but don't be afraid to tailor it to your own needs.
+Feel free to take inspiration from us or others, but tailor it to your own needs.
-Ultimately, what works for you is better than someone else's idea of 'best practice'.
+Ultimately, whatever works for you is better than someone else's idea of "best practice".

 #### Unrefined